Dalacin T Topical Lotion

 Systemic clindamycin has been shown to have neuromuscular blocking properties that may enhance the action of other neuromuscular blocking agents.
 Therefore, it should be used with caution in patients receiving such agents.

 There are no adequate and well-controlled studies in pregnant women during the first trimester.
-A moderate amount of data from clinical trials in pregnant women (between 300-1000 pregnancy outcomes) during the second and third trimesters indicates systemic administration of clindamycin has not been associated with an increased frequency of congenital abnormalities or feto/neonatal toxicity.
+A moderate amount of data from clinical trials in pregnant women (between 300-1000 pregnancy outcomes) during the second and third trimesters indicates systemic administration of clindamycin has not been associated with an increased frequency of congenital abnormalities or foeto/neonatal toxicity.
 Oral and subcutaneous reproductive toxicity studies in rats and rabbits revealed no evidence of impaired fertility or harm to the foetus due to clindamycin, except at doses that caused maternal toxicity (see section 5.3).
 Animal reproduction studies are not always predictive of human response.

-It is not known whether clindamycin is excreted in human milk following use of Dalacin T Topical Lotion.
-However, orally and parenterally administered clindamycin has been reported to appear in breast milk.
-Because of the potential for serious adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+It is not known whether clindamycin is excreted in human breast milk following use of Dalacin T Topical Lotion.
+Clindamycin has been reported to appear in human breast milk in ranges from <0.5 to 3.8 μg/mL following systemic use.

 The table below lists the adverse reactions identified through clinical trial experience and post-marketing surveillance by system organ class and frequency.
 Adverse reactions identified from post-marketing experience are included in italics.
 The frequency grouping is defined using the following convention: Very common (≥1/10); Common (≥1/100 to <1/10); Uncommon (≥1/1,000 to <1/100); Rare (≥1/10,000 to <1/1,000); Very Rare (<1/10,000) and Not known (frequency cannot be estimated from the available data).
 Within each frequency grouping, undesirable effects are presented in order of decreasing seriousness.

 (≥1/100 to <1/10)